Nick Saban: Michigan State

+1995–1997 seasons

 Saban became head coach of Michigan State prior to the 1995 season.
 Michigan State had not had a winning season since 1990, and the team was sanctioned by the NCAA for recruiting violations that were committed under his predecessor and former mentor, George Perles.

 Beginning in 1995, Saban moderately improved Michigan State's fortunes, taking the Spartans to bowl games in each of his first three seasons.
 From 1995 to 1997, Michigan State finished 6–5–1, 6–6, and 7–5.

+1998 season

 On November 7, 1998, the Spartans upset the No. 1 ranked Ohio State Buckeyes 28–24 at Ohio Stadium.
 However, even after the upset and an early-season rout of then-highly ranked Notre Dame the Spartans finished 6–6, including three last-minute losses featuring turnovers, defensive lapses, and special-teams misplays, and failed to earn a bowl invitation.

+1999 season

 Saban led the 1999 Spartans to a 9–2 season that included wins over Notre Dame, Michigan, Ohio State, and Penn State.
 The two losses were routs at the hands of Purdue and Wisconsin.
 Following the final regular-season game against Penn State, Saban abruptly resigned to accept the head coaching position with LSU.
 Saban's assistant head coach and successor, Bobby Williams, coached the Spartans to a Citrus Bowl victory over Florida, giving the Spartans an overall record of 10–2 for the 1999 season.
 It was the most wins for the Spartans in a season since 1965, and the Spartans reached their highest ranking since the 1966 team.
 Future NFL head coach Josh McDaniels served as a graduate assistant on Saban's 1999 coaching staff.

 LSU

+2000 season

 In November 1999, LSU named Nick Saban as their 31st head football coach.
 In 2000, the Tigers went 8–4 and won the Peach Bowl over Georgia Tech.
 The season was somewhat marred by several lopsided losses, including a 34–17 loss to the Auburn Tigers, and a 41–9 loss to the Florida Gators.

+2001 season

 Saban led LSU to a 10–3 record in 2001, including an SEC Championship and a Sugar Bowl victory.
 After a 35–24 loss to the Ole Miss Rebels, the Tigers finished the year with six straight wins, including a 31–20 win over #2 Tennessee in the 2001 SEC Championship Game, and a 47–34 win over Illinois in the 2002 Sugar Bowl.
 It was the first outright SEC championship for LSU since 1986, and the first time the Tigers had won the Sugar Bowl since 1968.